Breakthrough/PySceneDetect/docs/examples/usage.md

  - `list-scenes`: Print and save a list of all scenes in table and CSV format.
  - `split-video`: Split input video into scenes automatically.
  - `save-images`: Save images from the video for each scene.
+ - `export-html`: Exports scene list to an HTML file.
  - `help`: Print help for PySceneDetect or a particular command.
 No processing is done if present.
  - `version`: Print PySceneDetect release version.
 No processing is done if present.
  - `about`: Print PySceneDetect license agreement and application information.
 No processing is done if present.